Distance From Vancouver

 it is North or South summit.
 But we took that left path anyway.

-13. What happened next was that we arrived at a badly
+13. Eventually, we arrived to a badly

 overgrown summit, though one decent view of Vancouver Island and a